Norm Siebern: Kansas City Athletics

-Siebern spent four seasons in Kansas City.
-In 1962, Siebern led the American League in games played (162) and finished second in runs batted in, third in on-base plus slugging percentage (OPS), and seventh in MVP balloting — Siebern averaged 153 games played per season, 162 hits, 54 extra-base hits, 92 runs batted in, and a .289 batting average.
+Siebern spent four seasons in Kansas City, averaging 153 games played, 162 hits, 54 extra-base hits, 92 runs batted in, and a .289 batting average.
 He hit 78 home runs in a Kansas City uniform, and was selected to three American League All-Star squads as a first baseman, where he moved permanently in June 1961.

+In his finest offensive season, 1962, Siebern led the American League in games played (162) and finished second (behind Hall of Famer Harmon Killebrew) in runs batted in, third in on-base plus slugging percentage (OPS) (.907), and seventh in MVP balloting.
+He set personal bests in hits (185) and runs scored (114), in addition to home runs, batting average, and RBIs.

-His hitting was one of the few bright spots for a Kansas City team that averaged 94 defeats each season from 1960 through 1963.
+Overall, his hitting was one of the few bright spots for a Kansas City team that averaged 94 defeats each season from 1960 through 1963.
 On November 27, 1963, he was swapped to the Baltimore Orioles for their veteran first baseman, Jim Gentile, and cash.

 Baltimore Orioles

 Siebern moved into the lineup of the first-division and pennant-contending Orioles as their regular first baseman in 1964, starting in 138 of the club's 162 games and being selected to his final All-Star berth.
-But his offense suffered; he batted only .245 with only 12 home runs and 56 runs batted in in 596 plate appearances, although he led all American League batters in bases on balls received (106).
+But his offense suffered; he batted only .245 with only 12 home runs and 56 runs batted in during 596 plate appearances, although he led all American League batters in bases on balls received (106).
 Still, Baltimore won a team-record 97 games and finished only two games behind the Yankees in the pennant race.
 In 1965, Siebern began to split first-base duty with 23-year-old former Orioles' left fielder Boog Powell; he started 67 games and batted .256 with eight home runs.

 With Powell becoming entrenched as Baltimore's regular first-sacker, Siebern was earmarked for trade and he became an important footnote to perhaps the most momentous transaction in Oriole history.
 On December 2, 1965, he was sent to the California Angels for Dick Simpson, a young outfielder.
 Simpson would never appear in a Baltimore uniform, and his tenure on the Oriole roster would last only one week.
 On December 9, Baltimore included him in a blockbuster trade in which Simpson, starting pitcher Milt Pappas and relief pitcher Jack Baldschun were dealt to the Cincinnati Reds for future Baseball Hall of Fame outfielder Frank Robinson.
 After a 1966 season during which he won the Triple Crown, Robinson led the Orioles to the American League pennant and 1966 World Series championship.
 Then, from 1969 through 1971, Robinson was a central figure in three more pennant-winning Baltimore teams.